mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 <br>

 -----------------------------------------------------
-Fixing Procedure
+Fixing / Adjusting
 -----------------------------------------------------
 <br>
 If you have done all the 'sed' and 'rm' to remove certain Panel functions, you shouldn't have any issues.
 However if you get a smarty who uses the terminal to access hidden files and "accidentally" deletes ~/.config/cinnamon/spices/Cinamenu@json or the .json file that should be there,<br>
-then in a terminal type:# rm ~/.config/firstlogincomplete_DONOTDelete and have them logout and login again and everything resets.
+then in a terminal type:# rm ~/.config/firstlogincomplete_DONOTDelete and have them logout and login again and everything resets.<br><br>
+- You can stop Nemo Show Hidden Files closing/restarting & Workspace Max Number Limiting by typing this into a terminal:# killall dbus-monitor<br>
+- If you don't want the max workspaces limit and Nemo disable hidden files, comment out the last line in z_login.sh

 -----------------------------------------------------------------------------------